 4. It is important to note, however, that underlying this outlook for domestic demand to return to a more sustainable level is the assumption that a tightening in policy will be forthcoming.

 5. Fiscal policy needs to be tightened.
-Although the low level of public debt reflects sound fiscal management and supports the favorable medium-term outlook, the tax cuts in early-2007 eased the fiscal stance prematurely.
+Although the low level of public debt reflects sound fiscal management and supports the favourable medium-term outlook, the tax cuts in early-2007 eased the fiscal stance prematurely.
 Measures need to be introduced to ensure that domestic demand pressures moderate sufficiently without relying too heavily on monetary policy.
 There are several fronts on which the new government can take action.
 First, the planned rapid increase in public investment should be slowed.
 Second, the government must refrain from introducing new spending initiatives until demand pressures in the economy have fully abated.
-Third, strong leadership needs to be demonstrated in the upcoming wage negotiations by holding down public sector wage growth despite the tightness in the labor market.
-Further, consideration should be given to options for facilitating the import of skilled labor from non-EU countries to ease bottlenecks in the labor market that are fueling wage growth well in excess of that consistent with the inflation target.
+Third, strong leadership needs to be demonstrated in the upcoming wage negotiations by holding down public sector wage growth despite the tightness in the labour market.
+Further, consideration should be given to options for facilitating the import of skilled labour from non-EU countries to ease bottlenecks in the labour market that are fuelling wage growth well in excess of that consistent with the inflation target.

 6. The medium-term fiscal framework should be strengthened to increase fiscal policy’s contribution to macroeconomic stabilization, in line with the new government’s stated objectives.
 Mechanisms need to be introduced to ensure that general government spending targets are achieved in each and every year.
 Explicit agreements between the central and local governments would help achieve this goal.
 Further, moving to a framework with nominal spending targets based on the central bank’s target rate of inflation would lead to a systematically strong countercyclical fiscal stance and reinforce the joint ownership of the inflation target by the central bank and the government.